ELECTRICIAN REGISTERED APPRENTICESHIP

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.

-If you are interested in the Electrician Apprenticeship, please reach out to one of the partners listed below to learn how to get started.
+If you are interested in the Electrician Registered Apprenticeship, please reach out to one of our partners to learn how to get started.